masonmark/CatchObjCException/README.md

 A user-specified path was not valid.
 The app crashed, which made sense, because I hadn't ported the exception-handling part of the code yet (because I didn't know how).

-So, I googled "Swift catch exception", while a background thread in my brain pondered what I would do next, after reading the Stack Overflow post that was the first search result and would completely solve my trivial problem.
+So, I googled "Swift catch exception", while a background thread in my brain pondered what I would do next, after reading the Stack Overflow post that would undoubtedly be the first search result, and would completely solve my trivial problem.

 Whoops!
 Here is Colin Eberhart [explaining](http://blog.scottlogic.com/2015/01/27/swift-exception-handling.html) how to deal with KVO exceptions in Swift by writing exception-catching shims... in Objective-C. Hmm!
 Here is Russ Bishop [implementing](http://www.russbishop.net/handle-exceptions-in-swift) a simulacrum of `@try {} @catch {} @finally {}` for Swift... in Objective-C. And William Falcon [doing the same thing](https://medium.com/swift-programming/adding-try-catch-to-swift-71ab27bcb5b8#.kqvwrhge5).

 Why on earth would these guys be doing that?
 It couldn't be that there is no way to catch exceptions in Swift!
 Swift is the future!
 And the frameworks throw exceptions!

-To paraphrase Michael Tsai on his blog: [um... whut](http://mjtsai.com/blog/2015/03/12/try/#comment-2402579).
+To paraphrase Michael Tsai on his blog: [um... whut.](http://mjtsai.com/blog/2015/03/12/try/#comment-2402579)

 Finally, I found the canonical, definitive statement from Apple in [this sidebar](https://developer.apple.com/library/mac/documentation/Swift/Conceptual/BuildingCocoaApps/AdoptingCocoaDesignPatterns.html#//apple_ref/doc/uid/TP40014216-CH7-NoLink_8) in the book *Using Swift with Cocoa and Objective-C (Swift 2.1)*: